ParkerICI/premessa/README.md

 To this end, during the normalization the software calculates the square root of the Mahalanobis distance of each event from the centroid of the beads population, and records this information in the *beadDist* parameter in the FCS file with the normalized data (i.e. the *_normalized.fcs* files in the *normed* sub-folder).

 During the beads removal step, all the events whose *beadDist* is less or equal than the *Cutoff for bead removal* parameter are removed from the FCS.
-The removed events are stored in the
+The removed events are saved in the *rmeoved_events* sub-folder (see above).

+The plots in the bottom half of the panel help you select an appropriate cutoff.
+They display all the pairs of beads channels.
+Beads should appear as a population in the upper right corner (as they will be double-positives for all the channel pairs).
+The color of the points represent the distance from the beads population.
+You should choose a cutoff so that most of the bead events are below the cutoff, and most of the non-beads events are above it.
+The legend for the color scale is located above the plots.